hungpham2511/toppra/README.md

   tests.
 Check out the test folder for more details.

-## Features in development
+## Roadmaps

-The following is a non-exhautive list of features that we are developing for toppra.
+The following is a non-exhautive list of features that we are considering to include in the library.

 - Improve the trajectory / geoemtric path interface.
-- Create a C++ interface to toppra.
+- Implement a C++ interface.
-- Create a C++ interface to motion planning library like openrave.
+- Implement a C++ interface to popular motion planning libraries.
 - Improve the numerical stability of the solvers for degenerate cases.